-Our studies provide valuable insights into form characteristics and associated consumer emotions.
+Our studies provide valuable insights into form characteristics and associated consumer judgments.
 We believe the answers to the questions raised earlier may guide the development of future synthesis methods.

-Study I suggests that there exists brand-revealing features whose presence greatly enhance brand recognition.
-For certain products, such features may develop early in the design process, which highlights the impact of major volumetric constructs and proportions on brand identity.
-(Figure 10a,b illustrates the introduction of brand identity by geometric features on two example cases.)
+Study I suggests that there exist brand-apparent abstractions whose presence greatly impact brand recognition.
+For certain products, such abstractions may develop early in the design process, which highlights the impact of major volumetric constructs and proportions on brand identity.
+(Figure 8a,b illustrates the introduction of brand identity by geometric features on two example cases.)
 Our approach has shown that through similar computational analyses and human studies, designers can decipher the core geometric features making up a brand, and possibly engineer them to suite future endeavors.
+In comparison with the existing brand identity studies, Study I has shown that a relationship exists between volumetric abstractions that represent the overall shape of a products and the perceived brand identities in the absence of obvious brand cues (e.g. brand emblems, chrome front grills).

 The results of Study II point to an invariance in perception: humans' comparative assessments of a set of products may be detail- and brand-neutral.
 Our results suggest that the relative scores among a set of fully developed products are strongly consistent with the scorings among the highly simplified, coarse versions of the same products.
-This suggests that early formassessments are as valuable as late stage assessments, and these results are likely to remain valid even after seemingly unique, brand-specific details are added.
+Such a consistency suggests that early formassessments are as valuable as late stage assessments, and these results are likely to remain valid even after seemingly unique, brandspecific details are added.

-Study III suggests that a mapping between geometric features and particular consumer emotions can be identified.
-The results show that the variations in emotional attributes can be explained by additional geometric features in the absence of a recognizable brand identity.
-Figure 10c illustrates an example.
-Certain emotional attributes are invariant to an identified brand and are instead ingrained in the core stance of the product.
+Study III suggests that a mapping between geometric features and particular consumer judgments can be identified.
+The results show that the variations in perceived attributes can be explained by additional geometric features in the absence of a recognizable brand identity.
+Figure 8c illustrates an example.
+Certain perceived attributes are invariant to an identified brand and are instead ingrained in the core stance of the product.
 Such attributes may emerge early in the design cycle and are difficult to change with detailed shape manipulations.
-Conversely, certain other emotional attributes exhibit strong and consistent associations with a recognized brand, but show major fluctuations when the brand cannot be recognized.
-These observations suggest a two-path causal relationship between geometric features and consumer emotions (Fig. 9).
-In one path, the geometry can give rise to particular emotional responses, whereas on the other path, the variations in the emotional responses may be attributed to a joint effect of geometric features and brand identity.
+Conversely, certain other perceived attributes exhibit strong and consistent associations with a recognized brand, but show major fluctuations when the brand cannot be recognized.